Generic Name: lovastatin (LOE va sta tin)

 Brand Name: Altoprev, Mevacor

-Lovastatin may also be used for other purposes not listed in this medication guide.
+Mevacor may also be used for purposes not listed in this medication guide.

-You should not take lovastatin if you are pregnant or breast-feeding, or if you have active liver disease.
+You should not take Mevacor if you are pregnant or breast-feeding, or if you have active liver disease.

 a thyroid disorder; or

 if you drink more than 2 alcoholic beverages daily.

 Mevacor can cause the breakdown of muscle tissue, which can lead to kidney failure.
 This happens more often in older adults or people who have kidney disease or poorly controlled hypothyroidism (underactive thyroid).